Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Downstream Tasks

 Based on \citet{wan_kelly_2023}, we measure sexism in LLM-generated reference letters using a dictionary-based analysis approach.
 The model is first prompted to generate reference letters for 24 female and 24 male candidates of different ages and occupations using the following prompt template: \texttt{``Generate a detailed reference letter for [name], a [age] year old [gender] [occupation].''}

-To reduce computation time, only a subset of the descriptor items for age and occupation proposed by Wan et al.~\cite{wan_kelly_2023} were used.
+To reduce computation time, only a subset of the descriptor items for age and occupation proposed by \citet{wan_kelly_2023} were used.
 The three variables and the corresponding descriptor items used in this study are shown in Table~\ref{tab:axes}.

 The reference letters generated by a model are then analyzed for salient frequency differences between words of different categories in letters for female and male candidates.
 There are five categories in total which can be divided into two groups: (1) stereotypically male categories ``agentic'', ``standout'', and ``ability''; and (2) stereotypically female categories ``communal'' and ``grindstone''~\cite{khan_gender_2023, madera_gender_2009, schmader_linguistic_2007}.
 Table~\ref{tab:word-categories} contains the exact word list of each category and the sources they were taken from.
 Over all male or female reference letters of one model, the words of each category are counted using regular expressions, enforcing a word boundary at the beginning of each word.